vsedwick/Portfolio/Thesis_Research (python)/Photometry/README.md

 - To run the batch_photocode, the compatible data can be found on Google Drive: https://drive.google.com/drive/folders/1JRW4vdPXH9-fDm-3SlwxG2M2b4yX3qcl?usp=sharing

-- Set the base folder as the project directory.
+- Set the base folder as the project directory in the configuration file ("config.yaml").
 Choose one of the samples to use as the example behavior file.